Rheinwerk/ansible-role-scollector/README.md

 Requirements
 ------------

 Bosun does not provide a Debian/Ubuntu repository.
 To use this role, you currently need to first make sure you have the bosun-scollector package available in a repository, configured in your APT sources.
 The same goes for the bosun-emitter.
 It can be found at https://packagecloud.io/lukaspustina/opensource.
+The `_scollector` variable (see below) offers a convenience feature to add this repo.
+In a future version, it might become split out into a separate role.

 Role Variables
 --------------